golfecholima/ca-wildfire-mitigation/qgis/grizzly-flats-trestle-qc/datadiary.md

     * `GIS_ACRES` = 12799

-    * `NBR_UNITS_ACCOMPLISHED` = 11901

   * `overlap-fx-th-2002`

     * `GIS_ACRES` = 5883

-    * `NBR_UNITS_ACCOMPLISHED` = 5725

-* Repeat the above calculations by duplicating each overlap layer twice and filtering for projects completed on or after Jan 1, 2018 on one pair and projects completed on or after Jan 1, 2009 on the second pair and projects completed on or after Jan 1, 2007 for the third pair.
+* Repeat the above calculations by duplicating each overlap layer thrice and filtering for projects completed on or after Jan 1, 2018 on one pair and projects completed on or after Jan 1, 2009 on the second pair and projects completed on or after Jan 1, 2007 for the third pair.

 * The filters should look like this: `"DATE_COMPLETED">='2007-01-01T00:00:00.000' AND " TrestleProjectBoundary_pc">=25` and `"DATE_COMPLETED">='2009-01-01T00:00:00.000' AND " TrestleProjectBoundary_pc">=25` and `"DATE_COMPLETED">='2018-01-01T00:00:00.000' AND " TrestleProjectBoundary_pc">=25`